 Shaping Perception (2016–17)

-The study of perception is not simply the study of how the world comes to us, but how we meet and engage with the world.
-It is both active and receptive.
+Perception is both active and receptive.
 It is biological and creative.
 It is shaped by all that we have learned and all that we can imagine.
-This project will explore the concept of "perception" as an essential form of human experience, an aspect of ourselves that is central to who we are and how we relate to the world.
+This project will explore the concept of "perception" as an essential form of human experience, an aspect of ourselves that defines who we are and how we relate to the world.
 The topic and study of perception has important implications for those interested in almost any field, from aesthetics to spirituality, neuroscience and history.
 Read the complete project description.

 Modes and Models of Making (2016-17)